dotmesh-io/docs/hugo/content/glossary/_index.md

 A point in time snapshot of a branch with a given hash/identifier.

 ## Subdot
-"Partitions" of a dot which can be mounted into different containers and which can be committed together.
+"Partitions" of a dot which can be mounted into different containers and which can be committed and branched together.

 ## Volume
 The manifestation of a branch's writeable filesystem when it is e.g. mounted into a container.